andreigiubleanu/CrowdStrikeIncident/README.md

 If you are following me , you are know that I usually post to recommend you awesome free/payed learning resources.
-I tend to stay away from I call "politics" that are happening here on LinkedIn more than on social media.
+I tend to stay away from what I call "politics" that are happening here on LinkedIn more than on social media.

 Now, I would like to comment a bit on the CrowdStrike incident.
 In the end, I would leave you with a professional analysis from someone who knows a lot about Windows internals(task manager, windows activation just to name a few of his achievements).